 Use masking tape to secure an assortment of your patterned paper “canvases” to a solid surface.
 This keeps the paper from curling up when drying and can save kid frustration, as it keeps papers from moving around and watercolors dripping onto other sheets.

 - Add watercolor gradients to your paper squares

 Start watercoloring!
 We kept our leaves and flower petals close by for color gradient inspiration.
 This is a great time to experiment with different watercolor techniques.
 You can lightly cover your paper with water, then add color and watch it bleed.
 You can try using different sizes and shapes of brushes.
 You can use one color and fade to white, or use two or more colors to see what colors they make when they mix.

 Once you’ve painted all your paper squares, let them dry thoroughly.
 The bubbles and warping in the paper will slowly flatten out (if you’ve taped the edges down) as they dry.
 If you want to speed up the process, grab a hairdryer and hit them with a little heat for a few minutes!

 - Remove the masking tape

-- Cut a 5-inch by 5-inch (or similar) square from cardstock or scrap paper to use as your collage background
+- Cut a square from cardstock or scrap paper to use as your collage background

 - Cut simple leaf and petal shapes from your watercolor gradients and glue.